How long has the Midcounty Highway been a part of the Master Plan?

 Where are we now in the Midcounty Corridor Study?
 What are the next steps in the planning process?

 The project's purpose and need has been defined, and a conclusion has been reached on the Alternatives Retained for Detailed Study (ARDS).
-The detailed study of the ARDS commenced in March 2011 and is expected to be completed by April 2012.
-The detailed study will culminate in the publication of the Draft Environmental Document.
-A Public Hearing or Workshop is anticipated to be conducted in Summer 2012.
+The detailed study of the ARDS has culminated in the publication of the May 2013 Draft Environmental Effect Report (Draft EER).
+A U.S. Army Corps of Engineers/MD Department of the Environment (USACE/MDE) Joint Public Hearing was conducted on August 7, 2013.
+The Preferred Alternative and Conceptual Mitigation (PACM) document is anticipated to be submitted to the state and federal environmental regulatory agencies for concurrence in Summer 2014.

 For more information about the study process, please visit the